gatsbyjs/gatsby/packages/gatsby-graphql-source-toolkit/README.md

 - `LimitOffset`: when it sees `$limit` and `$offset` variables
 - `RelayForward`: when it sees `$first` and `$after` variables

-In a nutshell pagination adapter simply "knows" which variable values to use for the given GraphQL query to fetch the next page of a field.
+In a nutshell, a pagination adapter "knows" which variable values to use for the given GraphQL query to fetch the next page of a field.

 This way the toolkit can paginate your queries automatically and express the